fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

     const ssrManager = useSsrManager();

     /**
-     * If no data on server side, fetch it and register the
+     * If no data on the server side, fetch it and register the
      * promise.
      * We do it at the render phase, because side effects are
-     * ignored on server side.
+     * ignored on the server side.
      */
     if (ssrManager && !store.has(fieldName)) {
         ssrManager.add(